Murder One (film)

-Murder One is a 1988 independent biographical crime drama film starring Henry Thomas and James Wilder, based on the 1973 Alday Murders.
+Murder One is a 1988 independent biographical crime drama film starring Henry Thomas and James Wilder, based on the 1973 Alday family murders.

 Plot

 In 1973, two half-brothers (Carl and Wayne) and another man (George) escape from a prison in Maryland, picking up their teenage brother Billy and heading south on a murderous spree.
 Carl is seemingly the most intelligent of the group and assumes the responsibility of leader, while his older half-brother Wayne is a mindless killer, his only interest being to murder any potential witnesses with little care or thought.

 When the car they are in breaks down, the group steal another by killing the owner, to show Billy how he should take part in their spree.
 They have no plan where they are going and show little care or interest.
 While looking for gas money, they ransack a house before being interrupted by its occupants, who are shot in cold blood.
-Billy, who at first admires his brothers, does not want to participate and only wishes to go home, but none the less observes the crimes being committed.
+Billy, who at first admires his brothers, does not want to participate and only wishes to go home, but nonetheless observes the crimes being committed.
 They visit their mother, a prostitute who pays them little attention.
 The group make their way to West Virginia on foot before being arrested and the three escapees are convicted of murder in 1974.
-Billy testifies for the prosecution but serves life for his participation.
+Billy testifies for the prosecution but receives a life sentence for his participation.